kingharrison/rules.rockdafloor/README.md

 ### Skill Recognition

 Each skill Level is defined by specific criteria, and only skills within the designated Level are recognized.
-Performing a skill above the assigned Level does not result in a penalty; however, judges are instructed to disregard the move as if it had not occurred.
-This applies to every part of an RDF event: prelims, 1v1 battles, crew Showcase Routines, and crew battles.
+An out-of-level skill is never scored—judges disregard the move as if it had not occurred—and depending on where in the event it happens, it also carries a penalty (see [Out Of Level Enforcement](#out-of-level-enforcement) below).

-Example: If a competitor registers for the Beginner Level and performs Air Flares, the judges will not acknowledge the move.
-While the audience may react positively, and even the judges may appreciate the difficulty of the skill, it will hold no value in determining who wins.
+Example: If a competitor registers for the Beginner Level and performs Air Flares in Cypher Prelims, the judges will not acknowledge the move.
+While the audience may react positively, and even the judges may appreciate the difficulty of the skill, it will hold no value in the score.
 For judging purposes, the competitor's performance during the execution of the Air Flares is equivalent to standing still.
-As a result, a competitor who demonstrates skills aligned with the Beginner Level will have a competitive advantage and be more likely to win the battle.
+As a result, a competitor who demonstrates skills aligned with the Beginner Level will score higher and be more likely to win.

+#### Out Of Level Enforcement

+Where an out-of-level skill happens determines what it costs:

+* Cypher Prelims - The skill is not recognized, and after the round the judges will talk with the dancer (and their coach) about moving up to the appropriate Level.
+This is the only warning that exists at an RDF event.
+A dancer who agrees to move up before brackets are announced enters the new Level as its lowest seed.
+Dancers locked to a crew's Level get no warning—they cannot move up, so an out-of-level skill in prelims forfeits that prelim round, which is scored a 0 and seeds the dancer last.
+* 1v1 Battles - No warning.
+An out-of-level skill immediately forfeits the battle, and the opponent advances.
+* Crew Showcase Routines - The category the skill was performed in (Power Moves, Transitions, Freezes, etc.) drops to the lowest rubric band: judges score that category 1.0-4.0 no matter how strong the rest of the category was.
+* Crew Battles - The crew forfeits that round.
+Judges treat the round as if the crew did not perform it.

+The dancer always has the choice: stay in your Level and battle with your Level's skills, or move up and use everything you've got.
+What you cannot do is register down and reach up.

 ### Divisions